mk12/sicp/notes/lecture.md

 ### Abstract data and contracts

 - We've done a few  examples.
-Now we're going to discuss what it _means_---much harder.
+Now we're going to discuss what it _means_ -- much harder.
 - Earlier, we assumed the constructors and selectors for rational numbers existed (without knowing about pairs).
 - We had defined a rational number representation in terms of _abstract data_.
 - We had a contract that the procedures have to fulfill: given a rational number `x` created with `(make-rat n d)`, we must have `(= (/ (numer x) (denom x)) (/ n d))`.